CherrioPlatform/FutureHackaton/README.md

 ```bash
 git checkout https://github.com/CherrioPlatform/FutureHackaton.git
 ```
-- Deploy `campaignToken.sol` using environment of your choice (e.g. Online Solidity Browser version 0.4.20 commit)
+- Deploy `campaignMVPToken.sol` using environment of your choice (e.g. Online Solidity Browser version 0.4.20 commit)
 - Check on Etherscan.io for smart contract's address.

+### Usage:

+To use some of our features (e.g. voting for campaign documents), you need to install `MetaMask` plugin.
+MetaMask should be used with Rinkeby Ethereum Network.
+We kindly suggest to create new ETH address when Rinkeby Ethereum Network is selected.
+This ETH address should be used in registration and also when sending Ethers.

+How to install MetaMask you can check here: https://www.cryptocompare.com/wallets/guides/how-to-use-metamask/